 The courses offered by the Department of Philosophy and Religious Studies that fall under LACSI are:

 The Logic and Cognitive Science Initiative Award was introduced in 2008/9.
 This prize, which includes a cash award, is presented in the spring to the outstanding senior in the BS in Philosophy with a Concentration in Logic, Representation and Reasoning.
 The award is not made in years in which there is no senior in the program with an appropriately distinguished record.
 The winners so far have been as follows:

 Every two years, LACSI organizes and hosts a conference on a topic within its fields of interest.
-The topic of the next LACSI conference, which will be in Fall 2015, is still to be decided.
+The topic of the next LACSI conference, scheduled for September 25-26, 2015, is Perception.
+The program is still under construction, but the speakers will be: Berit Brogaard (University of Miami), Alex Byrne (MIT), Jonathan Cohen (University of California, San Diego), Harold L. Langsam (University of Virginia), Mohan Matthen (University of Toronto), and Susanna Siegal (Harvard).

 Previous LACSI Conferences: